LanguageMachines/LamaEvents/doc/_build/html/_sources/LamaEventsScr.txt

 			dumpoutput = '#user_id\t#tweet_id\t#date\t#time\t#reply_to_tweet_id\t#retweet_to_tweet_id\t#user_name\t#tweet\t#DATE='+pDate+'\t#SEARCHTOKEN=echtalles\n'
-			if output.text[:1000] == dumpoutput: #If there isn't any tweet try the request again. print("No tweet found at the first time!
-I'll try again") time.sleep(300) #Wait for the search done at twiqs.nl before the next request output = RequestTweets()
+			if output.text[:1000] == dumpoutput: #If there isn't any tweet try the request again. logging.warning('No tweet found at the first time!') time.sleep(60*requestwait) #Wait for the search done at twiqs.nl before the next request output = RequestTweets()
-				if output.text[:1000] == dumpoutput: #If there isn't any tweet again, it will skip this hour. print("Still there is not any tweet!
-I'll skip tweets at " + tweethour) continue
+				if output.text[:1000] == dumpoutput: #If there isn't any tweet again, it will skip this hour. logging.warning('Still there is not any tweet!
+It skipped the tweets at %s', tweethour) continue
 				else:
-					print("Tweets came at the second time")
+					logging.info('Tweets came at the second time')
 			else:
-				print("Tweets are O.K.")
+				logging.info('Tweets are O.K.')

 .. note:: 'dumpoutput' contains the first line of the tweet file from twiqs.nl.
 If the first 1000 charachters of output is equal to dumpoutput, it means output is empty and there isn't any tweet.